jinkawin/multithread-sorting/README.md

 3. The third bucket contains `i-p`
 4. The last one contains `q-z`

-To optimise a memory usage, a secondary index is introduced which name is `buckets_index`. `buckets_index` is an array that point to the last index of each bucket.
+A secondary index is introduced to optimise a memory usage, which is `buckets_index`. `buckets_index` is an array that points to the last index of each bucket.

 For example,
 ```cpp